alpha-i/detective-gan-rick-and-morty/README.md

 # Rick and Morty Detective

 This repository contains an implementation of a Generative Adversarial Network (GAN) used for anomaly detection.
-The code is structured to allow a dataset-specific definition of a datascource and of the GAN architecture.
+The code is structured to allow a dataset-specific definition of a datasource and of the GAN network architecture.

 This repository doesn't contain standalone software but it is meant to work with Alpha-I's Watson.